lakminagamage/ICITR-qr-attendance/README.md

 # ICITR-qr-attendance
-A QR code based attendance and details verification system for 9th International Conference on Information Technology Research
+A QR code based attendance and author details verification system for 9th International Conference on Information Technology Research

 # Usage